UBH-Fall2023/ubh-fall2023-Cool-Tan/README.md

     pandas

 # 2. Obtain an OpenAI API Key
-To use the OpenAI GPT-3 model, you need to create an OpenAI account and generate an API Key.
+To use the OpenAI GPT model, you need to create an OpenAI account and generate an API Key.
 We do not include our API Key in the project for security reasons.

 # 3. Set Up Your API Key
 Create a text file in the chat_gpt_interface folder and paste your OpenAI API Key into that file.